A toric degeneration of Kronecker moduli spaces: The main theorem

 We now show the second part of the theorem.
 Clearly every $v_{T^\pm}$ for a semi-standard pair is an element of $C^n_{r_1 r_2}$.
 Conversely, suppose that $v \in C$ is a lattice point.
 By equations \eqref{eq:sum1} and \eqref{eq:sum2}, we can construct a linked tableaux pair $T^\pm$ with $v=v_{T^\pm}$ such that both tableaux have weakly increasing rows.
 Consider a label $ik$ appearing in row $j+1$ of $T^+$.
 The inequalities imply if $sl$ is the label above $ik$ in $T^+$, then $sl \leq ik-1<ik$.
 Thus $T^+$ is semi-standard as required.

 Clearly, each of the inequalities \eqref{eq:inequalities} describe a halfspace $H_y$ for suitable $y$, and the same holds for their $T^-$ analogue. \end{proof} \begin{cor} There are only finitely many primitive semi-standard linked tableaux pairs. \end{cor} \begin{proof} As $C^n_{r_1 r_2}$ is finitely generated, there is a finite set $v_1,\dots,v_k$ of generators.
 If $T^\pm$ is primitive, then $v_{T^\pm}$ must be a generator, as by definition, we cannot write $v_{T^\pm}$ as a sum of any other two elements in the cone.
 Therefore, there are only finitely many primitive tableaux pairs. \end{proof} \begin{rem} In \cite{HeubergerKalashnikov}, we proved combinatorially -- and laboriously -- the above corollary in the $r_1=r_2=2$ case.
 Unlike the above corollary, however, this gives an explicit description of the SAGBI basis. \end{rem} \begin{eg} For non-trivial examples, see \S \ref{sec:examples}.
 The simplest example, however, of $C^n_{r_1 r_2}$, is when either $r_1=1$ or $r_2=1$.
 The cases are isomorphic, we so can consider the cone $C^n_{1 r}$, and its slice at height one, $P_{r,n}:=P^n_{1 r}(1)$.
 In this case, $C^n_{1 r}$ is generated at height one, and $P_{r,n}$ is the Gelfand--Cetlin polytope (or isomorphic to it, depending on your description).
-More precisely, the Gelfand--Cetlin polytope is the image of the Gelfand--Cetlin integrable system on the Grassmannian $\Gr(r,n)$.
-The Gelfand--Cetlin integrable system can be described directly, or via the SAGBI basis degeneration to the degenerate toric variety $X_{r,n}$ given by SSYT tableaux, as in the motivating example of \cite{haradakaveh}.
-That is, in \cite{haradakaveh}, they show that there the integrable system can be obtained by composing the map they produce $\Gr(r,n) \to X_{r,n}$ with the integrable system on $X_{r,n}$ using its toric structure.
-As, by definition, $X_{r,n}$ is $\Proj$ of the monoid obtained by $C^n_{1 r}$, the image of its integrable system is naturally seen as $P_{r,n}$ as desired. \end{eg}
+In \cite{haradakaveh}, they show that there the integrable system can be obtained by composing the map they produce from $\Gr(r,n) \to X_{r,n}$ with the integrable system on $X_{r,n}$ using its toric structure.
+As, by definition, $X_{r,n}$ is $\Proj$ of the semigroup algebra obtained from $C^n_{1 r}$, the image of its integrable system is naturally seen as $P_{r,n}$. \end{eg}

 \begin{cor} The finite set $\{f_{T^\pm}: T \text{ primitive semi-standard tableaux pair}\}$ is a SAGBI basis for the Cox ring of $\K$, when $\gcd(r_1,r_2)=1.$ \end{cor}

 SAGBI bases are of interest in part because of their close connection to toric degenerations.
 We now describe the resulting toric degeneration of $\K$.